 The algorithm is standard line-following logic.
 The robot is programmed using assembly C based instructions using a simple if.. then type code in an infinite loop.
 The logic is as listed below:

-- Turn left if the left IR sensor detects white line
+- Turn left if the left IR sensor detects white line - Turn right if the right IR sensor detects white line - Continue forward if both sensors or neither detect white line

 There was some additional logic included to handle some cases to increase or decrease speed based on the change in the sensor signal.